yellowdog/python-examples/README_CLOUDWIZARD.md

 5. The Compute Source Template and Compute Requirement Template definitions are saved in a JSON resource specification file called `cloudwizard-aws-yellowdog-resources.json`.
 This file can be edited (for example, to change the instance types), and used with the `yd-create` command to update the resources.

-6. It creates a Namespace configuration, which maps the YellowDog namespace `cloudwizard-aws` into the S3 storage bucket `yellowdog-cloudwizard-<aws_user_id>`.

 ### Cloud Wizard Teardown

 All settings and resources created by Cloud Wizard can be removed using `yd-cloudwizard --cloud-provider=aws --region-name=eu-west-2 teardown`.
 All destructive steps will require user confirmation unless the `--yes`/`-y` option is used.